Adventures of Lolo: Legacy

 Adventures of Lolo was followed by two sequels for the Japanese Famicom and two sequels for the NES: the Japanese Adventures of Lolo and Adventures of Lolo 2, consisting of new stages, the American Adventures of Lolo 2 (another compilation of stages from earlier games) and Adventures of Lolo 3 (based on the Japanese Adventures of Lolo 2, but consisting mostly of new stages).
 A Game Boy follow-up was released in 1994 in Japan as Lolo no Daibouken, but it was localized with the same name, Adventures of Lolo.

-Lolo and Lala, the game's protagonists, have appeared under the monikers Lololo and Lalala in Kirby's Dream Land and later in its adaptation in Kirby Super Star, as well as in Kirby's Avalanche, where they play an antagonistic role.
-After these appearances, they have remained as occasional recurring characters in the Kirby series, making cameos in various installments.
-Both game series are made by HAL Laboratory, Inc. Both Lololo and Lalala also appear in the series' anime adaptation: Kirby: Right Back at Ya!.
-There is also a Lolo reference in Super Meat Boy.
+Lolo and Lala, the game's protagonists, have appeared under the monikers Lololo and Lalala in Kirby's Dream Land and later in its adaptation in Kirby Super Star and its remake Kirby Super Star Ultra, as well as in Kirby's Avalanche and Kirby's Blowout Blast, where they play an antagonistic role.
+After these appearances, they have remained as occasional recurring characters in the Kirby series, making cameos in various installments, and becoming playable for the first time in Kirby Air Riders.
+Both game series are made by HAL Laboratory.

+In the Kirby series' anime adaptation: Kirby: Right Back at Ya!, both Lololo and Lalala appear as Fololo and Falala where they were born under similar circumstances from a monster named Fofa, who was split in two by Slice n' Splice in order to offload a useless monster to King Dedede, who then dumped them into Sir Ebrum and Lady Like's hands as they were useless to him.
+Since they are no longer have any affiliation with NightMare Enterprises, Fololo and Falala reside in Dedede's castle alongside the family of Ebrum, Like, Tiff, and Tuff and help with housework.
+Fololo and Falala are voiced by Chiro Kanzaki and Madoka Akita, respectively, in Japanese and Tara Sands in English.